CraigMorton/linebreak/readme.md

 # linebreak
-An implementation of the Unicode Line Breaking Algorithm (UAX #14)
+A browser-friendly implementation of the Unicode Line Breaking Algorithm (UAX #14)

+This is a [fork](https://github.com/CraigMorton/linebreak) of the [original linebreak package](https://github.com/devongovett/linebreak) which removes the need for node's 'fs' module at build-time and produces bundled code, in both UMD and es2015 modules format, that is ready for use in client-side projects.

 > Line breaking, also known as word wrapping, is the process of breaking a section of text into lines such that it will fit in the
 > available width of a page, window or other display area.
 The Unicode Line Breaking Algorithm performs part of this process.